n3mawashi/esp-led-button/README.md

 # Button and SK6812 LED Example

 Starts a FreeRTOS task to change colour of the led when the button is pressed..
+I pulled this together from the various examples and some ChatGPT effort to since I'm not a developer and this is my first try at C and the esp idf..
+Will add brightness on long press sometime in the future.
+This is really a stepoing stone to a BLE mesh project

 ## How to use example